terna/oligopoly/runningSpecificCases.md

 The files T1.pdf, T2.pdf, and T3.pdf are in this folder.

+Versions of the key libraries:
+NetworkX 2.2
+matplotlib 3.0.2
+pandas 0.23.1

+In case of Python errors, try to go back to these versions.
+E.g., using pip in the form

+pip uninstall specificLib && pip install specificLib==versionNumber (or pip -> pip3)

+e.g.,

+pip uninstall matplotlib && pip install matplotlib==3.0.2

-**To run the experiments of the cases *0a* and *0b***, we need to use the Oligopoly code version V5 or V5bP2_fd, running the project with SLAPP 2.0, which is at [https://github.com/terna/SLAPP2](https://github.com/terna/SLAPP2) and controlling that the parameters are those of rows 1 and 2 of Tables T1.pdf and T2.pdf here.
-Using that SMAC (Simple Market Aggregate Clearing mechanism) specific version of the *oligopoly* project, the *startHayekianMarket* parameter is not used, while in the Table T2.pdf is set to 51 by default.
+**To run the experiments of the cases *0a* and *0b*** Please use the Oligopoly code version ????????????
+V5 or V5bP2_fd, running the project with SLAPP 2.0, which is at [https://github.com/terna/SLAPP2](https://github.com/terna/SLAPP2) and controlling that the parameters are those of rows 1 and 2 of Tables T1.pdf and T2.pdf here.
+Considering the SMAC (Simple Market Aggregate Clearing mechanism)  version of the *oligopoly* project, the *startHayekianMarket* parameter is not used, while in the Table T2.pdf is set to 51 by default.

-To set the correct parameters, for the cases *0a* and *0b** we can simply modify the parameter absoluteBarrierToBecomeEntrepreneur at row 123 of the file commonVar.py of the above releases of Oligopoly (20 in case *0a* and 0 in case *0b*).
+To set the correct parameters, for the cases *0a* and *0b** we can simply modify the parameter absoluteBarrierToBecomeEntrepreneur in row 123 of the file commonVar.py of the above releases of Oligopoly, setting it to 20 (case *0a*) or 0 (case *0b*).

-**To run the experiments of the cases from *1* to *7* (with *7b*)**
+**To run the experiments of the cases from *1* to *6*)**

 * delete the file schedule.xls;
-* duplicate the file schedule6.xls.backwardCompatibily;
+* duplicate the file **schedule5.xls**;
 * rename the result as schedule.xls.

+*For each specific experiment*:
+* delete the files commonVar.py,  workers.txtx, entrepreneurs.txt (if any), entrepreneurs.txtx (if any);

+* for case *X*, duplicate the files commonVar.py.caseX, workers.txtx.caseX, entrepreneurs.txt.caseX or entrepreneurs.txtx.caseX ;

+* rename the results as commonVar.py,  workers.txtx, entrepreneurs.txt or entrepreneurs.txtx.

+**To run the experiments of the cases *7* and *7b***
+* delete the file schedule.xls;
+* duplicate the file **schedule6.xls.backwardCompatibily**;
+* rename the result as schedule.xls.

-The experiments from *1* to *7* also run without these modifications, but producing slightly different results.
+The experiments from *1* to *6* also run without the modifications above, but producing slightly different results.

+*For each specific experiment*:
+* delete the files commonVar.py,  workers.txtx, entrepreneurs.txt (if any), entrepreneurs.txtx (if any);

+* for case *X*, duplicate the files commonVar.py.caseX, workers.txtx.caseX, entrepreneurs.txt.caseX or entrepreneurs.txtx.caseX ;

+* rename the results as commonVar.py,  workers.txtx, entrepreneurs.txt or entrepreneurs.txtx.

 **To run the experiments of the cases from *8* upwards**